Skip to Main Content

 Name Change Options After Marriage

-You could take your spouse's last name and call it a day, however, there are in fact several married name options for newlyweds.
-If you're considering a name change, take the time to discuss this with your partner and make a decision well before you get your marriage license for a thoughtful conclusion and a more streamlined legal process.
+You could take your spouse's last name and call it a day, however, there are several married name options for newlyweds.
+If you're considering an official name change, take the time to discuss this with your partner and make a decision well before you get your marriage certificate.

-The American tradition of the bride taking her husband's last name after marriage is based on coverture laws, which dictated that in marriage, a woman's rights were subsumed by her husband to become one legal entity.
+The American tradition of the bride taking her husband's last name after marriage is based on coverture laws.
 In modern times, the decision to take your spouse's last name is a personal choice.
+While it is more common for brides to take their husband's last name, some partners both change their names to both last names.
+Just look at Victoria Peltz Beckham and Brooklyn Peltz Beckham.

 If you're attached to your last name for sentimental or professional reasons and don't want to completely let it go, a popular option is hyphenating your maiden name with your spouse's last name to establish a new name that honors your union.
 Read more about hyphenated names.